All Products

 1. In the Actions column of the destination migration source, click Create Instance to go to the ECS instance creation page in the ECS console.
 The custom ECS image created after migration is selected by default.

 2. Create an ECS instance using the custom image.
-For more information, see Create an instance by using a custom image.
+For more information, see Create an instance from custom image or shared image.

 image